ericallam/dynamodb-spec-generator/README.md

 ## TODO

+- Ability to use a live table
+- Code generation
 - Link to the Indexes in the Access Pattern descriptions
 - Query projection
 - Query attributes to get